-6.3 Gold swaps
+Gold swaps

-If gold swaps are treated as collateralized loans, the gold remains on the books of the original owner.
-The result is that the recipient of the gold does not record receipt of the gold: instead, a drop in cash and an increase in a loan receivable are recorded.
+- 69. If gold swaps are treated as collateralized loans, the gold remains on the books of the original owner.
+The result is that the recipient of the gold does not record receipt of the gold: instead, a reduction in cash (i.e., in currency or deposits) and an increase in a loan receivable are recorded.
 However, if the gold is then on-sold outright to a non-monetary authority, the new holder should record a holding of the commodity gold, not a financial asset.
 This would be true whether the purchaser were a gold miner, gold dealer or a financial institution (other than a monetary authority).
 In order for the system to balance, the party that acquires the gold outright (provided it is not a monetary authority) should record a purchase of commodity gold and the party selling it should record a short position in commodity gold.
-There would be no need to demonetize the gold provided the monetary authority that originated the gold swap continues to record the gold swapped as part of its monetary gold on its balance sheet and as part of its reserve assets.
-If, however, gold swaps are treated as transactions in gold, the gold should be demonetized if the counterparty is not another monetary authority.
+There would be no need to demonetize the gold provided by the monetary authority that originated the gold swap as it would continue to record the gold swapped as part of its monetary gold on its balance sheet and as part of its reserve assets.
+The disadvantage of this approach is that it overstates the "lending" monetary authority's holdings of gold. - 70.
+If, however, gold swaps are treated as transactions in gold, the gold should be demonetized if the counterparty is not another monetary authority and should be recorded under goods in the current account of the balance of payments and external account of goods and services in the national accounts.
+If the counterparty is another monetary authority, the gold should not be demonetized and the transaction should be recorded in the financial account.
+A disadvantage of treating gold swaps as transactions in gold is that most central banks are disinclined to record them that way.

-6.4 No transaction is recognized where cash is not involved
+No transaction is recognized where cash is not involved

-For securities lending where cash is not involved, a possible solution would be not to recognize the transaction at all.
+- 71. For securities lending (that is, where cash is not involved) a possible solution would be not to recognize the transaction at all.
 The advantage of this approach is usually that, for the parties involved, no change is recorded on their balance sheets, in recognition of the fact that the original owner feels that it remains exposed to the instrument and its issuer.
 The disadvantage of this approach is that the same as for collateralized loans: in effect, the "lender" is exposed to the "borrower" of the security and has no claim on the issuer.
 In the event of default, the same issues would arise.
-Similarly, if the security is on-sold, as it is likely to be, there would be two parties recording ownership, with a negative claim by the on-seller, which distorts the sectoral/national asset position as noted above.
+Similarly, if the security is on-sold, as it is likely to be, there would be two parties recording ownership, with a negative claim by the on-seller, which distorts the sectoral/national asset position as noted above. - 72.
+However, to record securities lending as a transaction in the security poses other problems.
+In in most cases, the owner is unaware that the security has been "lent" (under the standard master agreement, the custodian is not required to seek approval to lend, offering a general indemnity against loss).
+Even is this problem were to be overcome, given that nearly all countries treat repos as collateralized loans-for reasons set out above-if securities lending were to be treated as a transaction, it would contradict the principles involved in treating repos as loans (securities lending is the same as a repo without cash, and under a collateralized loan approach for repos, it is only the cash leg that is recognized).